 Prez, PM & other leaders wish 'Muslim brothers' on Eid

-New Delhi, June 5: On the auspicious festival Eid being celebrated the world wide on Wednesday, 5 June, President Ram Nath Kovind, Prime Minister Narendra Modi, Congress chief Rahul Gandhi, Union ministers, other political leaders, Prakash Javadekar, Mamata Banerjee, YS Jagan Mohan Reddy, Smriti Z Irani took to Twitter to wish people the best on the day of the festival.
+New Delhi, June 5: On the auspicious festival Eid being celebrated the world wide on Wednesday, 5 June, President Ram Nath Kovind, Prime Minister Narendra Modi, Congress chief Rahul Gandhi, Prakash Javadekar, Mamata Banerjee, YS Jagan Mohan Reddy, Smriti Z Irani and other Union ministers and political leaders, took to Twitter to wish people the best on the day of the festival.

-The president, who tweeted about Eid on Tuesday night, said this festival "strengthens our belief in charity, fraternity, and compassion".
+The President, who tweeted about Eid on Tuesday night, said this festival "strengthens our belief in charity, fraternity, and compassion".

 Prime Minister Narendra Modi greeted people saying may this day ignite the spirit of harmony.
 He posted a signed message greeting people in Urdu and English on his Twitter handle.
 "May this special day ignite the spirit of harmony, compassion and peace in our society.
 May everyone be blessed with happiness", the prime minister said.
 Congress chief Rahul Gandhi conveyed his best wishes on the "auspicious occasion" of Eid.